 Spend too much time in “reactive mode,” responding to emails and messages

 Struggle to find the time and mental space for big-picture thinking

 This guide will give you an overview of what time blocking, task batching, and day theming are; how a combination of these strategies can help you reclaim your schedule, and the best way to use your calendar and task manager to start time blocking yourself.

 Find out which productivity method fits you best

 Get a personalized recommendation based on your workstyle and goals.Toma el quizExplora el tuyo

 What is time blocking?

 Time blocking is a time management method that asks you to divide your day into blocks of time.
-Each block is dedicated to accomplishing a specific task, or group of tasks, and only those specific tasks.
-Instead of keeping an open-ended to-do list of things you’ll get to as you’re able, you’ll start each day with a concrete schedule that lays out what you’ll work on and when.
+Each block is dedicated to accomplishing a specific task or group of tasks, and only those specific tasks.
+Instead of keeping an open-ended to-do list of things you’ll get to as you can, you’ll start each day with a concrete schedule outlining what you’ll work on and when.

 With days that are time blocked in advance, you won’t have to constantly make choices about what to focus on.
 All you need to do is follow your time blocked schedule.
 If you get off-task or distracted, simply look at your schedule and get back to whichever task you blocked off time for.

 We've written a separate, comprehensive guide to weekly reviews that will walk you through how to create a routine that works for you.